Ōnohara Islands

 The Ōnohara Islands (大野原島, Ōnohara-jima) are a group of volcanic deserted islands located in the Philippine Sea approximately 180 km south of Tokyo and 10 km west of Miyake-jima, in the northern portion of the Izu archipelago, Japan.
 The group is also known as Sanbon-dake (三本岳, lit.
 “Three Peaks”) from its profile.

 Geography

 Ōnohara-jima consists of nine main islets and several smaller rocks and stacks.
 The island is the remnant of an andesite lava dome with sheer sides, the only visible portion of a submarine volcanic caldera.
 The above sea-level portion has a surface area of approximately 0.2 square kilometers, with a summit height of 114 m on the main islet of Koyasu-shima (小安島).

 Located in the Kuroshio Current, the area has abundant sea life, and is popular with sports fishermen and scuba divers.

-During the Korean War, aircraft of the US Air Force used Ōnohara-jima as a bombing range, endangering the Japanese murrelet, a rare seabird.
+During the Korean War, aircraft of the US Air Force used Ōnohara-jima as a bombing range, endangering the Japanese murrelet, a rare seabird that breeds on Ōnohara-jima.
 The bombing was stopped after Jack Moyer wrote a letter to an associate of then-US President Harry S. Truman.